-- 8.2.1 If it comes to the knowledge of a governor that a contract in which he or she has any pecuniary interest not being a contract to which he or she is a party, has been, or is proposed to be, entered into by the Trust he or she shall, at once, give notice in writing to the trust secretary of the fact that he or she is interested therein.
-In the case of persons living together as partners, the interest of one partner shall, if known to the other, be deemed to be also the interest of that partner. - 8.2.2 A governor should also declare to the trust secretary any other employment or business or other relationship of his or hers, or of a cohabitating spouse, which might reasonably be predicted could conflict with the interests of the Trust.
+- 8.2.1 If it comes to the knowledge of a governor that a contract in which they have any pecuniary interest not being a contract to which they are a party, has been, or is proposed to be, entered into by the Trust they shall, at once, give notice in writing to the trust secretary of the fact that they are interested therein.
+In the case of persons living together as partners, the interest of one partner shall, if known to the other, be deemed to be also the interest of that partner. - 8.2.2 A governor should also declare to the trust secretary any other employment or business or other relationship of theirs, or of a cohabitating spouse, which might reasonably be predicted could conflict with the interests of the Trust.
 Such declarations shall be recorded in the Register of Interests.